-Prodigy has limited operating history and may not maintain profitability
+Prodigy has a limited operating history and may not maintain profitability

+Prodigy is subject to all the risks and uncertainties inherent in a new business and the development and sale of new products.
+As a result, it still must establish many functions necessary to operate a business, including finalizing its administrative structure, continuing product development, assessing its marketing activities, and personnel recruitment.
 Prodigy's operating subsidiary, while incorporated in 1992, only commenced its current operations on April 1, 2014.
-Prodigy is therefore subject to many of the risks common to early-stage enterprises, including undercapitalization, cash shortages, limitations with respect to personnel, financial, and other resources.
+Prodigy is therefore subject to many of the risks common to early-stage enterprises, including under-capitalization, cash shortages, limitations with respect to personnel, financial, and other resources.
 There is no assurance that Prodigy will be successful in achieving a return on shareholders' investment and the likelihood of success must be considered in light of the early stage of operations.

 Prodigy may not be able to maintain profitability.
 In addition, Prodigy expects to continue to increase operating expenses as it implements initiatives to continue to grow its business.
-If Prodigy's revenues do not increase to offset these expected increases in costs and operating expenses, Prodigy will not be profitable.
+If Prodigy's revenues do not increase to offset these expected increases in costs and operating expenses, Prodigy will not be profitable and may require additional debt or equity financing.